Nicholas gets stronger, threatens to hit Texas as hurricane

 Colorado State University hurricane researcher Phil Klotzbach said via Twitter that Nicholas is the 14th named storm of the 2021 Atlantic hurricane season.
 Only four other years since 1966 have had 14 or more named storms by Sept.
 12: 2005, 2011, 2012 and 2020.

-Associated Press Writer Jill Bleed in Little Rock, Arkansas, and AP Science Writer Seth Borenstein in Washington contributed to this report.
+Associated Press writers Jill Bleed in Little Rock, Arkansas, and Seth Borenstein in Washington contributed to this report.